ssh-mitm/ssh-mitm/doc/authentication.rst

 Unless special tools are used to create cryptographically secured input, all input via keyboard-interactive can be reused during a man in the middle attack to login to another server.

+Support in SSH-MITM
+"""""""""""""""""""

+The current version of SSH-MITM does not support man in the middle attacks using keyboard-interactive authentication.

+It's planned, that the upcoming release of SSH-MITM 1.0, has full support for keyboard-interactive authentication.

 publickey authentication
 ------------------------